k-k/markdown-presentation/README.md

 # Simple Markdown Formatted Presentations - With Silex.

-##To Use:
+##Installation
+This project is managed with [composer](http://getcomposer.org/) and published to [packagist](https://packagist.org/packages/kmfk/markdown-presentation).
+To install it:
+	# composer.phar create-project kmfk/markdown-presentation

-This repository requires `MongoDB` and `PHP 5.4`.
-To use, you must configure a few options in `src/app.php`:
+This repository requires `MongoDB` & `PHP 5.4`.

 #####Configure your MongoDB Info
 If the database and/or collection do not exist, they will be created once you create a new presentation.

 The `mongo.options` array will allow any of the `options` passed to `MongoClient` - see [PHP - MongoClient](http://php.net/manual/en/class.mongoclient.php).
-If you do not have a replicaSet, you can set the `mongo.options` property to an empty array.
+You can leave the `mongo.options` property as an empty array if its un-needed.

-	$app->register( new UE\Provider\MongoClientProvider(), [
+	$app->register( new MarkdownPresentation\Provider\MongoClientProvider(), [
-		'mongo.host' => "mongodb://example-host.net:27017",
+		'mongo.host' => "localhost:27017",
 		'mongo.db'	=> "presentation",
 		'mongo.collection' => "slides",
-		'mongo.options' => [ 'replicaSet' => 'example', 'readPreference' => \MongoClient::RP_SECONDARY_PREFERRED ]
+		'mongo.options' => [ ]
 	]);

 #####Configure MonoLog - ( Optional )
 Monolog can be removed ( or commented out ) if you do not want to use it.
-Otherwise, make sure that the file specified has the correct permissions, else this will error.
+Otherwise, make sure that the file specified has the correct permissions.

 	$app->register( new Silex\Provider\MonologServiceProvider(), [
 		'monolog.logfile' => '/var/log/apache2/error.log',